 The body’s metabolism breaks down drugs into smaller metabolites, which pass out from the body in urine.
 Urine tests can detect these for on average up to 3-5 days following usage.
 There are many factors which can affect this time-frame.
-These include gender, weight, strength & frequency of drug use and the type of drug taken.
+These include sex, weight, strength & frequency of drug use and the type of drug taken.

 What will happen at the appointment?

 We will send you an email containing all the information you need to attend your appointment.
 Please ensure you bring current photographic identification to your appointment.
 You will need to provide a list of medications (both prescribed and over the counter), which you have taken over the previous 14 days.
 When interpreting the results, we take all your medications into consideration.

 You will be escorted to a private toilet facility and asked to provide a urine sample into a plastic beaker.
 The toilet area will have anti-tamper features in place.
 This is to prevent adulteration or substitution of the sample.
 The sample collection officer will then decant the urine into tubes.
 The secure samples are then sent to the laboratory for testing.

 We will also take a ‘B’ sample and keep this at the laboratory.
 An example for using the ‘B’ sample would include a challenged drug result.
 Upon written and authorised request, we can destroy your ‘B’ sample at any time.

 If you struggle to provide a urine sample, we can provide a small amount of water.
 We will give you another opportunity to try again.
 If you are still unable to produce a sample, the appointment will have to be re-arranged.
 If this is the case, please speak to your Case Manager to discuss the options.